keithrbennett/life_game_viewer/README.md

 It's fine to use a downloaded copy of the source tree directly, but using it as a gem will probably be simpler.

-Before we get into substituting your own models and data, here is how to run it with the provided model and data.
+Here is how to run it with the provided model and provided sample data.
 First, install the life-game-viewer gem.
-Then in your Ruby code you can do this (I suggest doing this in irb to start):
+Then in your Ruby code (I suggest using irb to start):

 ```ruby
 require 'life_game_viewer'